blockarchitech/blockarchitech.github.io/_posts/2022-02-13-gpt-3-is-awesome-and-scary.md

   - public
 slug: gpt-3-is-awesome-and-scary
 ---
-OpenAI's GPT-3 is now available for public beta, so I went ahead and decided to try it out.
+OpenAI's GPT-3 is now available for public beta, so I went ahead and decided to try it out, and turns out - it's pretty awesome, but at what cost?
+In this article I go over GPT-2, GPT's history and some demos of GPT-3.

 <h1>Background</h1>